guillaume-elambert/devops-training/project-1/part-1.md

         - lb
 ```
 <!-- tab:Web server containers -->
-As explained, we are using the same `server.Dockerfile` for the web server and the load balancer containers.
+As mentioned earlier, we employ the same `server.Dockerfile` for both the web server and load balancer containers..
-We do attach the containers to the networks 'web' and 'lb'.
+These web containers are connected to the 'web' and 'lb' networks.

-It is the `deploy` setting  that allow us to create multiple containers.
+The `deploy` settings enable the creation of multiple containers..
-The `replicas: 5` value, specifies that we want 5 identical containers.
+The value `replicas: 5`, specifies the desire for 5 identical containers.
-The `restart_policy` setting is an optionnal configuration to explain to docker compose what to do when a container crashed.
+The `restart_policy` setting is an optional configuration, explaining to Docker Compose the desired action when a container crashes.

 ```yml
 web: